-In the above quoted text, Aadhaar envisages its role in helping to build an 'effective PDS'.
-Following a critique of ideology approach, one can obviously argue that this is an attempt by the UIDAI to insert itself into the PDS and thereby become relevant and ubiquitous, and expand its 'usefulness'.
-The point which needs to be foregrounded is that UIDAI (often seen as a neoliberal institution) sees no conflict with the objectives of the 'Right to Food' (a progressive social democratic/left-liberal demand for economic and social-the so-called 3rd generation rights).
-This is not merely a compromised position of UIDAI: in fact, a rights-based approach coming together with a norm of entitlement presents a formalised subject of entitlement, and in turn generates protocols of presenting and verifying the subject on behalf of whom the state has assumed certain responsibilities.
-Thus, bureaucratic rationality encroaches upon political reason by creating a demand for a singular, closed (no play of difference) and final subject from political mediation.
+In the above quoted text, Aadhaar envisages its role in helping to build an "effective PDS."
+Following a critique of ideology approach, one can obviously argue that this is an attempt by the UIDAI to insert itself into the PDS and thereby become relevant and ubiquitous, and expand its 'usefulness' (Khera 2010, Dreze 2010).
+The point which needs to be foregrounded is that UIDAI (which is seen as neoliberal institution) sees no conflict with the objectives of the 'Right to Food' (a progressive social democratic/ left-liberal demand for economic and social - the so-called 3rd generation - rights).
+This is not merely a compromised position of UIDAI, rather the rights-based approach offers it with a norm of entitlement, presents a formalised subject of entitlement, generates the protocols of presenting and verifying the subject for whom the state has assumed certain responsibilities.
+Thus the bureaucratic rationality encroaches upon the political reason by placing/creating the demand for a singular, closed (no play of difference) and final subject from political mediation.

-Bureaucratic rationality also converges with rights-based approaches to development on the issue of realisation of rights and delivery of benefit-goods, which both parties see as a problem of institutional design.
-The very emphasis on the performance of institutions and the creation of effective delivery system has already drawn political attention to organisational structures and power-relationships, i.e. to institutions encroached upon by vested interests.
+The bureaucratic rationality also converges with the rights-based approach to development on the issues of realisation of rights and delivery of benefit-goods, which both the parties see as a problem of the design of institutions.
+The very emphasis on the performance of institutions and the creation of effective delivery system has already shifted the political debate on the organisational structure and power-relationships, i.e. institutions are encroached upon by vested interests (the two schools differ on the identity of the elite).

-The rights-based approach itself signals a shift in the political imagination and struggle-one that moves away from the struggle around productionrelations and into issues of social reproduction which the state now has to guarantee, thereby making the state a powerful (central) entity in the process.
-I argue that the politics of rights in this instance is a reduction of politics into 'politics of supplementation'-supplementation of the reproductive needs of the people.
-Therefore, 'politics' has to be primarily around managing and supervising the operation of a supply chain.
+The rights-based approach itself signals a shift in the political imagination and struggle - one that moves away from the struggle around the relations and forces of production to the issues of social reproduction which the state now has to guarantee, thereby creating a statist/state-dependent politics, making the state a powerful (central) entity in the process.
+Thus, I will argue that the politics of rights is a reduction of politics into 'politics of supplementation' - supplementation of the reproductive needs of the people.
+Therefore, the 'politics' has to be around managing and supervising the operation of the 'supply chain' 12.

-We can see that bureaucratic rationality in this move does not see itself in opposition to either the state or to politics; rather, it preserves a very definite role for the state and politics, understood as the process of mediating contentions, building consensus, defining and guaranteeing rights, generating norms for entitlements and presenting a subject before the executive.
-This is not neoliberalism that wants 'the retreat-of-the-state', 21 but one that wants to segregate the legislation from the executive, and make the executive free from the everyday wrangling of the conventional state.
+We can witness that this bureaucratic rationality does not see itself in opposition to the state or politics, rather it preserves a very definite role for the state and politics, understood as the process of mediating contentions, building consensus, defining and guaranteeing rights, generating the norms of entitlements and presenting a subject before the executive.
+This is not neoliberalism13 that wants "the retreat-of-the-state", but one that wants to segregate the